A nonprofit says it collected over $1.5 million for a D.C.-region-bound truck convoy. Its director recently pleaded guilty to fraud.

 A crowd of hundreds cheered the convoy from an overpass in Eureka, Mo., on Tuesday as it took about 30 minutes to pass underneath.
 Police had blocked the overpass to traffic to accommodate those who lamented loss of liberty and grieved over the direction of the country — a feeling many traced to the results of the 2020 election.

 Eureka Fire Protection District employees brought a firetruck and used the ladder to raise an American flag.
-A boombox played a clip a profane chant from fans at a NASCAR event, while a supporter held a flag with the same message.
+A boombox played a clip of a profane chant from fans at a NASCAR event, while a supporter held a flag with the same message.
 People periodically sang the national anthem.

 Joyce Soroka, who spent more than a year estranged from some family members because she refused to get vaccinated against the coronavirus, named others who had been required to take the shot, in protest: “This is for the Mollys, the Jakes, the Justins,” she said, standing with her mother and other convoy supporters wearing and waving American flags.